 Construction Materials/Heavy Metals.
 Imperial County is home to one of the largest gypsum plants in the country, which is owned by U.S. Gypsum, a company that manufactures more than half the drywall in the United States.
 Imperial County is also a large supplier of construction aggregate materials, including sand and gravel.
-In addition, technologies are being developed to extract lithium from the brine produced in geothermal power facilities and the largest geothermal plant in the nation is planned in Imperial County using this technology.
+In addition, reserves of lithium have been discovered and mined in Imperial County.
 Batteries using this metal power most of the electronic devices and electrical cars in the country.

 Military.
-Naval Air Facility-El Centro (NAF EC) provides combat and readiness training to active and reserve aviation units for the Navy's operating and training forces and other U.S. forces and allied units.
-The combination of a unique climate, vast unobstructed desert terrain, limited non-military air traffic, and the availability of dedicated gunnery and bomb ranges makes NAF EC an ideal environment for a wide range of training activities.
+Naval Air Facility-El Centro (NAF EC) provides combat and readiness training to active and reserve aviation units for the Nay's operating and training forces and other U.S. forces and allied units.
+The combination of a unique climate, vast unobstructed desert terrain, limited non-military air traffic and the availability of dedicated gunnery and bomb ranges makes NAF EC an ideal environment for a wide range of training activities.
 NAF EC represents a stable source of economic stimulus to the surrounding region in the form of good-paying jobs, housing and retail demand and local expenditures for supplies and support services.
 The total economic benefit to the County was estimated in 2010 to be \$105 million annually.
-In addition to serving as the winter home of the famous "Blue Angels" squadron, NAF EC was also the filming location of much of the popular mid-1980s Tom Cruise movie "Top Gun."